osmarleandro/javascript-personal-training/README.md

-# The Javascript Personal Training
+# The Javascript Private Training
 This repository has a lot of code make during my javascript personal training 2018.